 - Store in an air-tight container.

-- Gently rub a small amount with your fingers in a circular motion all over your face.
+- Gently rub a small amount with your fingers in a circular motion all over your thighs, legs, arms, hands, elbows.
 Rinse and pat dry.
-Follow up with your favorite moisturizer.
+Follow up with your favorite body lotion.
+You can even use it on your lips - just be aware the scrub contains essential oils and those should not be used internally.
+So no licking the sugar scrub off your lips 🙂

 Where to shop the ingredients